Gresham24/Invoice-Creator-App/README.md

 4. **Invoice Preview and Download**

-    - The `FormPrint` component is responsible for displaying the invoice in a format suitable for printing.
+    - The `FormPreview` component is responsible for displaying the invoice in a format suitable for printing.
     - The `PDFDocument` component defines the structure and content of the PDF.
 It uses the data from the form to dynamically generate the invoice.

 5. **PDF Generation**